thebookwright/awakenAI/docs/use_case_kindfulness.md

-# 💗 Use Case: Kindful AI in AdytumAI
+# 💗 Use Case: Kindful AI in AwakenAI

 > _“Kindness is the highest form of intelligence.
 Especially when it costs nothing to compute.”_
 > — TomGPT